la2050/archive/_projects/2015/art-of-acting-studio-1-week-theatre-intensives-for-incarcerated-citizens.md

   AOA transforms lives and communities through the arts by creating an environment that nurtures theatre artists who value humanity as their first priority.
-'In one to three sentences, please describe your proposal.': >- AOA is using theatre to transform lives of some of LA’s most challenged citizens.
-Through AOA’s Outreach Division we are serving incarcerated women in partnership with Five Keys Charter School and Twin Towers Correctional Facility and men in the Pitchess Juvenile Detention Center.
-Our incarcerated students receive training in Voice and Speech, Movement and Acting Technique and then develop a body of original theatre to be performed for their peers and their teachers.
 Where will you be working?:
   - 'Twin Towers Correctional Facility, Pitchess Detention Center(Castaic)' How do you plan to use these resources to make change?: